CSD-FOSS-Team/genume/README.md

 All files in this repository are Copyright (c) 2018 **genume author list**.

-Code in this repository is licensed under ?
+Code in this repository is licensed under [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 Data in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).